jasminehuynh11/jasminehuynh11.github.io/aboutme.md

 ---
 layout: page
-title: About Me
+title: About me
-subtitle: My Journey in Technology, Research, and Leadership
+subtitle: Learn more about me and my journey!
 ---

 Hello!
 I’m Jasmine Huynh, an aspiring AI/ML Engineer and Data Scientist passionate about leveraging data and technology to solve complex problems.
 My journey is rooted in a love for learning, a dedication to research, and a commitment to sharing knowledge through teaching and leadership.

-Currently pursuing a **Master of Information Technology specializing in Artificial Intelligence** at Macquarie University, I combine academic excellence with hands-on experience in industry and research.
+Currently pursuing a Master of Information Technology specializing in Artificial Intelligence at Macquarie University, I combine academic excellence with hands-on experience in industry and research.
 My goal is to create impactful solutions while mentoring the next generation of innovators.

----

 ### 🚀 My Journey

 I began my career in business marketing, where I gained valuable insights into customer behavior and strategy.
 This experience sparked a fascination with data-driven decision-making, leading me to transition to business analytics and, eventually, artificial intelligence.

-Over the years, I’ve taken on roles like **Customer Data Analyst**, **Product Owner**, and **Research Intern**, which allowed me to apply technology to real-world challenges.
+Over the years, I’ve taken on roles like Customer Data Analyst, Product Owner, and Research Intern, which allowed me to apply technology to real-world challenges.
 Alongside my professional journey, I’ve embraced teaching and mentoring as a way to empower others, reinforcing my belief in the transformative power of knowledge-sharing.

----

 ### 🌟 Key Highlights